DanLavine/willow/README.md

 }'
 ```

-Now, we increased the number of parallel builds specifically for the main branch up to 9001!.
+Now, we increased the number of parallel builds specifically for the main branch up to 9001!
 But that probably wouldn't
-ever hit in reality as the number of clients to Willow would need to support that much parallel capacity.
-Speaking of, what
+ever hit in reality as the number of clients to `Willow`` would need to support that much parallel capacity.
+Speaking of,
-about the limit of IOS and android device?
+what about the limit of IOS and Android device?
 Well, we can just make more rules:
 ```
 POST /v1/limiter/rules -d ' {
   "Name": "limit_ios_concurrent_bilds",